kclgeeksoc/kclgeeksoc.github.io/posts/roleplaying-nationals.md

 You can pay in the following ways:

 - Cash.
 Give the money to a committee member and they'll give you a receipt.
 - Cheque.
 Hand this to a committee member.
-Make it payable to "KCLSU", with "Geek Society, 162" written on the back.
+Make it payable to "KCLSU", with "Geeksoc 162" written on the back.
 - Bank transfer.
-To account: 22521526, sort code: 56-00-13 with a reference including "Geek Society, 162".
+To account: 22521526, sort code: 56-00-13 with a reference including your surname and "Geeksoc 162".

 What else do I need to know?
 ----------------------------